terraform-aws-modules/terraform-aws-rds-aurora/README.md

 ## Authors

-Currently maintained by [Anton Babenko](https://github.com/antonbabenko) and [these awesome contributors](https://github.com/terraform-aws-modules/terraform-aws-rds-aurora/graphs/contributors).
+Module is maintained by [Anton Babenko](https://github.com/antonbabenko) with help from [these awesome contributors](https://github.com/terraform-aws-modules/terraform-aws-rds-aurora/graphs/contributors).

 ## License